 Comparing Web, Group, and Tele-health Formats of a Military Parenting Program (ADAPT4U): This study with 360 military families in Minnesota and Michigan compares the effectiveness of three different delivery formats for ADAPT: in-person groups, telehealth (video conferencing), and through an online video curriculum.
 The study was funded by the U.S. Department of Defense.
 This study is currently in the data analysis phase.

 SMART optimization of a parenting program for active-duty families: Using an innovative study design known as SMART (sequential, multiple assignment, randomized trial), this study with 525 active duty military families uses personalization techniques to test multiple formats, “doses” and sequences of the ADAPT program.
 Active duty families were recruited from Fort Bragg, NC, Fort Campbell, KY and Fort Belvoir/Joint Base Myer-Henderson Hall, VA.
 This study is closed to recruitment and is funded by the U.S. Department of Defense.

 Stress Wearables: A study on parenting and stress reduction: This study uses a wrist-based device to monitor the real time stress of frontline healthcare professionals (or their partners) working in COVID environments who are also parenting a 4-13 year old.
 Researchers seek to understand how new mobile digital technologies have the potential to help families measure and manage this stress.
-This study is currently enrolling participants here.
+This study is closed and under data analysis.